ShayanDeSh/greenhouse/README.md

 - second part is responsible for reading data from sensor periodically and sending it to server at specific times through interface designed on server

-- For using less energy this program is based on Async ESP framework which means the api is only active when a request has been arived from user

 - Almost no memory is used for saving data on arduino as we use an external database for saving data and for using less energy for sending data we only read and send data due to specifc times